Career

 Improve your career options with Finnish

-Although international students can get by with English in the Helsinki region, learning Finnish will significantly improve your career options after graduation.
+Although international students get by with English in the Helsinki region, learning Finnish significantly improves their career options after graduation.
+It is challenging to find a job without any knowledge of the local language.

 The University of Helsinki offers free Finnish language courses for enrolled international degree students.
-The beginners and intermediate level courses are not only a way to learn the language, but you also learn more about Finnish culture and get to network with other international students across the fields.
+The beginner and intermediate level courses are not only a way to learn the language, but you also learn more about Finnish culture and network with other international students across fields.

 Alumni of the University of Helsinki